SQFlite to manage a database with SQLite in Flutter

 2. The name of the database.

-To get the database path, we also have a helper function which returns the default path used to register the database:
+To get the database path, we also have a helper function that returns the default path used to register the database:

 getDatabasesPath()